$N$-body simulations for parametrised modified gravity: Acknowledgements

 \section{Acknowledgements}

 We thank Matteo Cataneo and Baojiu Li for providing $f(R)$ and nDGP simulation outputs.
-FH would like to thank Mona Jalilvand for assistance with the numerical simulations.
+FH would like to thank Mona Jalilvand for assistance with the numerical simulations and Alessandro Casalino for correcting couple of typos in the paper.
 FH acknowledges support by Project Funding of the Swiss National Science Foundation (SNSF) (No.~182231).
 LL was supported by a SNSF Professorship grant (No.~170547).
 Numerical computations were performed on the Baobab cluster of the University of Geneva.